LNCrafty/redis-openshift/README.md

+## Edited a litte

+I've changed some of the Images Buidling Stuff so that it fits in a inhouse Deployment Style.

 ## Reliable, Scalable Redis on Openshift

 The following document describes the deployment of a reliable, multi-node Redis on Openshift.
 It deploys a master with replicated slaves, as well as replicated redis sentinels which are use for health checking and failover.